tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <img src="{{ site.url }}/img/pitl04/global-variables-error-no-global.png" class="fullwidth" />
 </figure>

-This is where the `global` keyword is useful.
+This is the point where the `global` keyword is useful.
 Edit your code, moving the `y = 1` line to the top of your code (into the global scope).
 Then, to modify this variable from within the `draw()` function, binding it to the `draw`'s local scope using the `global` keyword:

 {% highlight py %}
 y = 1